Advertise on My Island Brač Channels

 Brač Bus Routes Explained: Map, Schedule & Tips

-Bol is Brač’s main tourist centre, with several daily catamaran lines arriving from all over Dalmatia – Split, Hvar, Korčula, Mljet, Dubrovnik and Makarska.
+Bol is Brač’s main tourist centre, with several daily catamaran lines arriving from Split, Hvar and Vis.
 From Bol, it’s easy to continue by public transport or taxi.

 Latest articles